 In the ‘90s, Musicians Institute further expanded its programs to match a rapidly changing music industry.
 The Keyboard Institute of Technology (KIT) was founded in 1991, followed by the Recording Institute of Technology (RIT) in 1993 as well as the Bachelor of Music Degree in 1994.
 In 2000, two innovative programs were unveiled: the Recording Artist Program (RAP), which offered a combination of artist development, digital recording and music business skills; and the Guitar Craft Academy (GCA), which taught the skills of building and maintaining electric guitars and basses.
 In 2002, the Music Business Program (MBP) was established to train both musicians and non-musicians in the career skills required for the business side of the industry.

 To match the ever-changing music and entertainment landscape of the 21st Century, Musicians Institute has reorganized all its programs into a streamlined, integrated College of Contemporary Music.
-The School of Performance Studies includes programs for Bass, Drums, Guitar, Keyboard Technology and Vocals; while the School of Entertainment Industry Studies offers programs for Audio Engineering, Guitar Craft, Independent Artist and Music Business.
-With over three decades of experience, MI is constantly developing new educational and career development initiatives to serve a global music community.
+The School of Performance Studies includes programs for Bass, Drums, Guitar, Keyboard Technology and Vocals; while the School of Entertainment Industry Studies offers programs for Artist Producer Entrepreneur, Audio Engineering, DJ, Electronic Music Production, Guitar Craft, Independent Artist Live Music Event Production, Studio Recording and Music Business.
+With over four decades of experience, MI is constantly developing new educational and career development initiatives to serve a global music community.

 THE GUITAR INSTITUTE OF TECHNOLOGY (GIT)